What if my doors are taller than 2.11m?

 Does it matter if my doors open to the left or to the right?

-What if I have two sliding doors that close together- will it fit?
+What if I have two sliding doors that close together in the middle?

 However, there are a few things to be aware of with twin doors:

-1.1 If the PatioLockTM model is not purchased, the alternate locking options of twin doors involves either screwing and drilling re fitting patiobolts (key operated pins that screw onto your sliding door frame and a pin needs to be pushed up manually into a hole in the track to pin the sliding door against the pet door. $15ea from Hard Wares) or with rods cut and dropped in the floor tracks behind the sliding doors (a rod is included with the pet door that can be used for this purpose).
-Note the rods in the tracks are pretty crude and can be inconvenient to many.
+1.1 If the PatioLockTM system is not purchased, alternate options involve screwing & drilling fitting patiobolts (key operated pins from Hard Wares) or a rod cut and dropped in the floor track behind the sliding doors (a rod is included with the pet door for this purpose).
+Note rods in tracks are pretty crude and can be inconvenient to many.

-2. The security screen doors (if there) won't lock together on twin doors because they need to remain open to let the flap swing.
-So, you lose the 'security' function of your security screen doors.
-If you buy an adapter you can often transfer the locks for the left security door into the adapter and with the PatioLockTM model, you can keep using the left door (usually) as the security door.
+2. The security screen doors (if there) won't lock together with a pet door fitted to allow the flap to swing, so you lose the 'security' function of your security screen doors.
+However, if you buy a screen door adapter you can often transfer the locks for the left security door into the adapter and with the PatioLockTM kit, you can keep using the left door (usually) as the security door.

-Will the PatioLockTM work on every type of sliding door lock?
+Will the PatioLockTM kit work on every type of sliding door lock?

-The PatioLockTM will work with most common externally mounted sliding door handle lock mechanisms that have a hook/s that ROTATE out from the sliding door handle and lock into a catch plate on the wall frame.
+It is compatible with common sliding door handle locks that have a hook/s that ROTATE (up or down) from the sliding door handle and lock into a catch plate on the wall frame.

 If you are not sure what type of lock you have or you think you may have an internal style lock, take a picture of the mechanism and email it through to us before you order to clarify lock compatibility.

-In some cases, you may be able to transfer the existing hook catcher located in the wall frame into the adapter if the distance from the centre of the screw to the inside edge of the channel the glass door closes into is between 8-12mm.
-Refer picture below for measurement guideline.
-It needs to be 8-12mm for the screw to locate inside the pet door frame correctly once the screen door adapter is fitted.
-To fit the base model and adapter in such a way requires handy skills and screwing etc to transfer the catcher.
+2. You can transfer the hook in the wall frame that the glass door locks on to into the screen door adapter if the distance from the centre of the screw to the inside edge of the channel the glass door closes into is between 8-12mm.
+Refer to the picture below.
+Handy skills & screwing involved to transfer the catcher:

 If you are renting and/or not handy and/or time poor and/or prefer fast convenient installation/removal and/or have double sliding doors, then the PatioLockTM system is recommended.

-The extra outlay for the ultimate model is less than half the cost of a professional installation charge associated with fitting the base model and you can also keep re-using the PatioLockTM model at multiple properties.
-This system really does offer the ultimate in security and convenience.
+The extra outlay for the locks is less than half the cost of installation charges to fit a pet door and adapter as it takes about 3 hours to do properly.
+You can also keep re-using the PatioLockTM model at multiple properties so it really does offer the ultimate in security and convenience.